CookieHCl/cookiehcl.github.io/source/_posts/SNU/4-1/인간컴퓨터상호작용/250512-high_level_model_of_human_behavior.md

 ### Top-level goal

-Edit manuscript, or, more specifically, move “quick brown” to before “fox”
+Edit manuscript, or, more specifically, move "quick brown" to before "fox"

 ### Subgoal